-- ♦ B-IBI
+- ♦ B-IBI (Benthic Index of Biologic Integrity)

-- ♦ Water levels
+- Water levels

 - ♦ Flow

-- ♦ Temperature
+- Temperature

-- ♦ Turbidity
+- Turbidity

 King County, through its Lakes and Streams Monitoring Group, works with volunteers to collect water quality data at Beaver and Pine Lakes.
-Physical parameters such as water level, precipitation, temperature, and water clarity have been collected at frequencies ranging from daily to bi-weekly since about 1995.
+Physical parameters such as water level, precipitation, temperature, and water clarity have been collected at frequencies ranging from daily to biweekly since about 1995.
 Water samples are also collected between May and October (the growing season) for analysis of phosphorus, nitrogen, chlorophyll, and other parameters to evaluate productivity and indicators of trophic state or potential for algal blooms.
 Sammamish provides monetary support to King County for this program.